 Flexibility is the most critical component of any responsive design.
 It means that when you view an interface on several devices, the interface adjusts according to the device size, using a fluid-width layout capable of resizing and adjusting dynamically to any screen size.

 Creativity isn’t just turning ideas into designs.
 It has to come with a purpose.
-Grids set the guidelines for the creative process, provide valuable constraints to enforce organization, lead to rapid construction, and save time and money.
+Grids set the guidelines for the creative process, provide valuable constraints to enforce organisation, lead to rapid construction, and save time and money.

 If that isn’t reason enough to use a grid system for your team’s projects, here are some more reasons why using a grid system helps you develop responsive design practices.